-Puerto Viejo, also known as Puerto Viejo de Talamanca, is a laidback sun-kissed hippie town on the edge of Costa Rica’s Caribbean Coast.
-It’s filled with beachside bars, restaurants, and local markets with a lively and colorful vibe.
+Puerto Viejo de Talamanca – or simply, Puerto Viejo – is a laidback, sun-kissed town on the edge of Costa Rica’s pristine Caribbean coast.
+Filled with beachside bars, restaurants, and local markets, this small town is increasingly popular with travelers for its lively and colorful vibe.

 Puerto Viejo de Talamanca

-16 Best Things To Do in Puerto Viejo
+Things To Do in Puerto Viejo, Costa Rica

-Puerto Viejo and the surrounding areas are full of so many opportunities to experience some of Costa Rica’s best attractions that you don’t have to be a backpacker to enjoy this little slice of Caribbean heaven.
-With countless activities for families, couples, and solo travelers alike, there is something for everyone here.
-These are among the top things to do in Puerto Viejo.
+Puerto Viejo and the surrounding areas are full of so many opportunities to experience some of Costa Rica’s best attractions that you don’t have to be a backpacker to enjoy this little slice of Caribbean heaven – it’s a great addition to any Costa Rica itinerary for all kinds of travelers.
+These are among the top things to do in Puerto Viejo:

 1. Go Beach-Hopping

 From Puerto Viejo, you can enjoy sunny beach days at several gorgeous spots all along the Caribbean coast.
 From the town’s smallest beach, Playa Chino, to its sparkling black volcanic sand beach Playa Negra just north of town, you’ll have plenty of options.

 Just outside of the town to the south, there’s Playa Chiquita which is perfect for a secluded beach day, while Playa Cocles is the biggest and most popular, with the best waves for surfing.